epoirierIRD/Chlorophyll-Fluorometer/README.md

 ## Description

 This project aims to develop a portable and low-cost fluorometer for detecting chlorophyll-a concentration, a key indicator of phytoplankton presence.
-The project is conducted by students from ENSSAT in collaboration with the European Institute for Marine Studies (IUEM) and is part of an open-source initiative to facilitate easy and cost-effective replication of the device.
+The project is conducted by students in photonics from Enssat in collaboration with the European Institute for Marine Studies (IUEM) and is part of an open-source initiative to facilitate easy and cost-effective replication of the device.

-This GitHub repository is intended to provide all necessary resources and instructions to reproduce the product.
+This GitHub repository contains all the necessary resources and instructions for making the device.

 The present document aims to provide an overview of some technical aspects of our fluorometer.